teafrogsf/teafrogsf.github.io/_projects/straw.md

 {% include embed_audio.html src="/assets/audio/Straw.wav" %}

 A complicated-style music.
-Vocal is a part of instruments, so don't worry if you can't speak Chinese.
+Vocal is a part of instruments, so don't worry if you don't speak Chinese.

 Note that the audio is uncompressed, so it may take you some time to load.